Review – ‘Lungs’ at Main Stage West By Alexa Chipman

 ‘Lungs’ is an unusual play with jarring, realistic dialogue that feels like eavesdropping on a private conversation.
-Duncan Macmillan’s writing captures the unreasonable, messy arguments that couples have about relationships, depression, and the daunting task of raising a child.

 It opens with an embarrassing altercation in the middle of an IKEA line, and director David Lear creatively stages the actors huddled to one side of the stage, turned away, casting hasty glances back at the audience.
 Macmillan paints an intimate portrait of the couple as the story unfolds.
 It may not be the idealized romance found in musicals, but ‘Lungs’ demonstrates the chaotic, untidy nature of a genuine connection between human beings.